mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 That depends on your use case, as they each have benefits.

-Each type of existing integration type is sort of a la carte, whereas the App framework is an all-in-one package that supports its own version of some of those out of the box.
+Each type of existing integration is sort of a la carte, whereas the App framework is an all-in-one package that supports its own version of some of those out of the box.
 Meaning when you install an App, you don't need to go create a separate bot account, OAuth app, webhooks etc. Some pieces are reused, such as the bot account mechanism, but some pieces were remade and are not reused, such as webhooks.

 In the case of webhooks, the existing mechanism is only able to create posts, and only accepts an [incoming webhook]({{< ref "/integrate/webhooks/incoming" >}}) payload.
 It does not support other logic for handling arbitrary data structures from external systems.

 A plugin should be used when you need to [directly alter the UI]({{< ref "integrate/plugins/components/webapp/best-practices" >}}) in Mattermost or you have a feature that requires low latency with the server (such as replacing characters in any message [before it is saved]({{< ref "integrate/plugins/components/server/reference#Hooks.MessageWillBePosted" >}})).

+{{<note "Note:">}}
-It should be noted that plugins have several [UX hooks]({{< ref "integrate/plugins/components/server/reference#Hooks" >}}) that Apps cannot access.
+Plugins have several [UX hooks]({{< ref "integrate/plugins/components/server/reference#Hooks" >}}) that Apps cannot access.
 Please see the [plugin documentation]({{< ref "integrate/plugins" >}}) for more information.
+{{</note>}}

 ### What's the difference between the Apps framework and the plugin framework?